IllinoisWCS/LibraryTracker/README.md

 - Click to see who has checked out a book (Ranran Li, Menglin Tian)
 - Styling the entire web page with a theme that matches WCS
 - Functionality to put a book on hold
-- Hooking up the book stats
+- Hooking up the book stats (Claire Miller, Chenying He)

 Low Priority:
 - Solvin the problem of unique copies of the same book